How To Design Event Name Badges (that don’t suck)

 Scan-tastic

-Integrating QR codes and other interactive features into conference badges can enhance attendee engagement and provide access to additional information.
+Integrating QR codes and other interactive elements into conference badges can enhance attendee engagement and provide access to additional information.
 QR codes can link to event schedules, speaker bios, sponsor websites, or feedback surveys, adding a tech-savvy touch to your badges.
+For example, a quick scan could pull up the day’s agenda on a delegate’s phone, or connect them on LinkedIn instantly.
+In 2025, most attendees are comfortable with this technology—especially after all those QR check-ins at cafes and venues during the pandemic, Aussies are pros at pointing their phone camera and tapping a link.

 Designing beautiful event name tags